-For the first 12 days after receiving the treatment capsule, restrict the following to a total of half an hour each day:

-- Holding or being next to children under school age, or other close proximity to children. - Close proximity to pregnant women. - If there are children under two years of age in your family, day-care or babysitting arrangements should be made for them. - Children and pregnant women will be safe at a distance of two metres.

-For the next 25 days, restrict close proximity to children and pregnant women to a maximum of 3 hours each day.

-Avoid sleeping in the same bed with anyone, children and pregnant women included, for 4 days after receiving the treatment capsule.
+- For the first 14 days after receiving the treatment capsule, restrict the following to a total of half an hour each day: - Holding or being next to children under school age, or other close proximity to children. - Close proximity to pregnant women. - If there are children under two years of age in your family, day-care or babysitting arrangements should be made for them. - o Children and pregnant women will be safe at a distance of two metres. - For the next 27 days, restrict close proximity to children and pregnant women to a maximum of 3 hours each day. - Avoid sleeping in the same bed with anyone, children and pregnant women included, for 8 days after receiving the treatment capsule.

 During the first week after receiving the capsule, you should also avoid close proximity to other people besides children and pregnant women.
-Stay at least a metre away from other people.
-If you are near another person for more than two hours, keep at least two metres away the entire time.
-Take this into account in your sleeping arrangements or when travelling by car, for example (separate beds and a distance of two metres for 4 days).
+Stay at least a metre away from other people during this time, and if you are near someone for more than two hours, stay at least two metres away the entire time.
+Take this into account in your sleeping arrangements or when travelling by car, for example (separate beds and a distance of two metres for 8 days).
 Avoid situations in which observing these restrictions will not be possible.

-Persons over 60 years of age will be sufficiently protected if the restrictions are observed for 1 to 2 days.
+Family members over 60 years of age will be sufficiently protected if the restrictions are observed for 2 days.

-If your work requires close proximity (1 metre) to a co-worker throughout the work day, you will not be able to work for the first four days after receiving the capsule.
+If your work requires close proximity (1 metre) to a co-worker throughout the work day, you will not be able to work during the first 6 days.